Skip to main content

 Do all Florida contractors need a surety bond?

-No. Florida contractor license bonds are required ONLY for applicants whose FICO credit score is below 660.
+No -- and this has been the rule since April 2022, not a recent change.
+Florida contractor LICENSE bonds are required ONLY for applicants whose FICO credit score is below 660.
 The Construction Industry Licensing Board (CILB) evaluates financial responsibility as part of every license application.
-If your FICO score is 660 or higher, you have no unsatisfied judgments, and you have no unsatisfied liens, you satisfy the financial responsibility requirement without a bond.
-If your FICO falls below 660 -- or if you have outstanding judgments or liens -- you must post a bond to satisfy the requirement.
+If your FICO is 660 or higher with no unsatisfied judgments and no unsatisfied liens, you satisfy the financial responsibility requirement without a license bond.
+If your FICO falls below 660 -- or you have outstanding judgments or liens -- you must post a bond.
+Important distinction: clearing 660 frees you from the LICENSE bond, but it does NOT free you from a PROJECT bond.
+Any commercial or public job that requires bonding still calls for a performance and payment bond sized to the contract -- that is a separate product.
 Learn more about how surety bonds work at /what-is-a-surety-bond/.

 How do I reduce my Florida contractor bond by 50%?